-Microfinance
+Microfinance Opportunities

-Microfinance Opportunities is a nonprofit organization committed to developing a deep understanding of the financial realities and needs of low-income households in the developing world, and in turn developing ideas and solutions that help the financial community better serve the low-income consumer.
+Microfinance Opportunities is a nonprofit organization committed to developing a deep understanding of the financial realities and needs of lowincome households in the developing world, and in turn developing ideas and solutions that help the financial community better serve the lowincome consumer.
 By partnering with financial service providers, Microfinance Opportunities' research and expertise promotes the design and delivery of appropriate products and services.

-With support from the Nike Foundation, WWB partnered with Microfinance Opportunities on key aspects of the "Girl Effect" initiative launched at XacBank (Mongolia) and Banco ADOPEM (Dominican Republic).
-Microfinance Opportunities designed and led the market research around financial education in Mongolia and the Dominican Republic; developed the programs' financial education curricula and train-thetrainer materials; conducted the pilot evaluations; and carried out a baseline and endline impact assessment of the youth savings program at XacBank in Mongolia.
+With support from the Nike Foundation, Women's World Banking partnered with Microfinance Opportunities on key aspects of the "Girl Effect" initiative launched at XacBank (Mongolia) and Banco ADOPEM (Dominican Republic).
+Microfinance Opportunities designed and led the market research around financial education in Mongolia and the Dominican Republic; developed the programs' financial education curricula and train-the trainer materials; conducted the pilot assessments; and carried out a baseline and endline impact assessment of the youth savings program at XacBank in Mongolia.

-Supporting Organizations
+Supporting Organizations Population Council

 The Population Council was established in 1952 with the mission to conduct biomedical, social science, and public health research and helps build research capacities in developing countries.
 It is headquartered in New York, has 18 offices in Africa, Asia, and Latin America, and does work in more than 60 countries.
-Its three key thematic areas of work include Reproductive Health, HIV/AIDS, and Poverty, Gender and Youth.

-The Population Council partnered with two financial institutions in Kenya (K-Rep Bank and Faulu Kenya) and two financial institutions in Uganda (Finance Trust and FINCA-Uganda) to launch the program: "Safe and Smart Savings Products for Vulnerable Adolescent Girls in Kenya and Uganda".
-This program is based on the Safe Spaces Model to build girls social, human and economic assets.
-Groups of 20-25 girls meet on a weekly basis in a safe place provided by the partner financial institutions.
-Mentors facilitate the group meetings, deliver financial education and health training, and help the girls to open individual savings accounts at the partner financial institutions.
+Its three key thematic areas of work include Reproductive Health, HIV/ AIDS, and Poverty, Gender and Youth.
+In 2008, the Population Council partnered with two financial institutions in Kenya (K-RepBank and Faulu Kenya) and two financial institutions in Uganda (Finance Trust and FINCA-Uganda) to launch the program "Safe and Smart Savings Products for Vulnerable Adolescent Girls in Kenya and Uganda", based on the Safe Spaces Model to build girls social, human and economic assets.
+Groups of 20-25 girls met on a weekly basis in a safe place provided by the partner financial institutions, and mentors facilitated the group meetings, delivered financial education and health training, and helped the girls to open individual savings accounts at the partner financial institutions.

-In Ethiopia, the Population Council launched the "Meserete Hiwot" (Base of Life) program in the northern Amhara region where the rates of child marriage are among the highest in the world.
-Community mentors facilitate weekly group meetings covering a livelihoods curriculum.
-WWB and its network member in Ethiopia, PEACE MFI S.CO, have partnered with Population Council to introduce the Lenege youth savings program in these meetings.
+From 2008-2013, the Population Council launched the "Meserete Hiwot" (Base of Life) program in the northern Amhara region of Ethiopia where the rates of child marriage are among the highest in the world.
+Community mentors facilitated weekly group meetings covering a livelihoods curriculum.
+In 2013, Women's World Banking and its network member in Ethiopia, PEACE MFI S.CO, partnered with Population Council to introduce the Lenege youth savings program in these meetings and thus test an innovative model for increasing financial inclusion among vulnerable girls.